The Snake King's Wife Part 2: Plot

 The story continued from the happiness of Cantra's family which turned to sadness and terror because of black magic.
 This was caused by the love and revenge of a young pretty woman who wanted to put a spell to her father and turned her mother into a half wood-Human woman and Cantra's hair became the little snake again.
 However, the revenge of Cantra began.
-Then poisonous snakes including cobra and python started hurting everyone who stayed at the cruel plan, into the terrible death and a horror legend started told about the revenge between the ghost spirit and the snake girl.
+Then poisonous snakes including cobra and python started hurting everyone who interfered.